 If you have a Los Angeles family law court order granting you visitation rights with your child, you are entitled to visit with your child pursuant to the terms of the order.
-But occasionally a child will refuse to see the non-custodial parent despite the child visitation order.
+But occasionally, a child will refuse to see the non-custodial parent despite the child visitation order.
 What can be done to improve the situation so you can see your child more often?
 Typically, this type of issue will be handled differently depending on the age of the child.

 There are cases where this level of discretion is written into the court's child visitation order.
 It's important to note that the relationship between a parent and their child is a factor the judge will consider when they are making a decision on child custody orders.
-Clearly, the stronger the bond between the parent and child will typically result in more visitation time that parent will receive in the child custody order.
+Clearly, the stronger the bond between the parent and child will typically result in more visitation time that the parent will receive in the child custody order.

 Altering the Child Visitation Order